|July 12, 2015 - HOLD A SPOT|

 We descend from high camp, crossing back across the lower stretches of Alpamayo's glaciers, to reach Base Camp.
 (B, D)

 This extra day is scheduled into the itinerary in case we encounter poor weather or need additional time for acclimatization.

 Day 14: HUARUAZ • 10,000'

-We make an early departure from Base Camp on horseback and descend the valley back to the Cashapampa trailhead.
+We make an early departure from Base Camp and descend the valley back to the Cashapampa trailhead.
 Our private shuttle brings us back to Huaraz where we enjoy hot showers and a celebration dinner.
 Overnight in Huaraz.
 (B)

 Day 15: TRAVEL DAY